-Governments tend to support advocacy.
+Advocacy research is often conducted on problems about which people have strong opinions.
+The findings are used to support government, and industry policies.
 Consider environmental alarms.
-A search identified 26 alarms over a period of two hundred years: Dangerous global cooling, and forests dying due to acid rain are two examples.
-None of the 26 alarms was the product of scientific forecasting procedures.
-Governments chose to support twenty-three of the alarms with taxes, spending, and regulations.
+A search identified 26 such alarms over a period of two hundred years; dangerous global cooling, and forests dying due to acid rain are two examples.
+None of the 26 alarms were the product of scientific forecasting procedures.
+Governments chose to address twenty-three of the alarms with taxes, spending, and regulations.
 In all cases, the alarming predictions were wrong.
-The government actions were harmful in 20 cases, and of no benefit in any (Green and Armstrong, 2014).
+The government actions were harmful in 20 cases, and of no direct benefit in any (Green and Armstrong, 2014).

 Mitroff's (1969, 1972a, 1972b) interviews of 40 eminent space scientists led him to conclude that scientists held in the highest regard were advocates who resisted disconfirming evidence.
 Rather than viewing advocacy research as harmful to the pursuit of useful knowledge, Mitroff considered it a useful way to do science.
-Armstrong (1980a) disagreed and used advocacy research to prove that Mitroff was a fictitious name for a group of scientists who wished to demonstrate that papers that violated scientific principles could be published in a scientific journal.
-In doing so, Armstrong avoided mentioning disconfirming evidence-that he knew Mitroff.
+Using Mitroff's advocacy approach, Armstrong (1980a) authored a satirical paper claiming that Mitroff was a fictitious name for a group of scientists who wished to demonstrate that papers that blatantly violated scientific principles could be published.
+In doing so, Armstrong used advocacy and avoided mentioning disconfirming evidence-that he knew the real Mitroff personally.
+This satirical piece was published and even fooled some scientists, thus illustrating the misleading nature of advocacy research reports (Cotton, 1982).

 Journal reviewers often act as advocates by recommending the rejection of papers that challenge their beliefs.
-Mahoney (1977) sent Journal of Applied Behavior Analysis reviewers a paper that was, unknown to them, fictitious.
+Mahoney (1977) sent Journal of Applied Behavior Analysis reviewers a paper that was, unbeknownst to them, fictitious.
 One version described findings that supported the accepted hypothesis, while the other, with the same methods, reported opposite findings.
-The ten reviewers who rated the paper that supported the common belief gave an average rating of 4.2 on a 6-point scale for quality of methodology, while the 14 who rated the paper that challenged the common belief rated it 2.4.
+The ten reviewers who rated the paper that supported the common belief gave it an average rating of 4.2 on a 6-point scale for quality of methodology, while the 14 who rated the paper that challenged the common belief rated it 2.4.
 Reviewers' recommendations on whether to publish were mostly consistent with their methodology ratings.
-Similar experimental findings were obtained in psychology by (Smart (1964), Goodstein and Brazis (1970), Abramowitz, Gomes, and Abramowitz (1975), and Koehler (1993) reported, and in biomedical research by Young, Ioannidis, and Al-Ubaydli (2008).
+Similar experimental findings were obtained in psychology by (Smart (1964), Goodstein and Brazis (1970), Abramowitz, Gomes, and

+Abramowitz (1975), and Koehler (1993) reported, and in biomedical research by Young, Ioannidis, and Al-Ubaydli (2008).